tailcallhq/tailcallhq.github.io/docs/grpc.md

 ---
-title: Implementing gRPC Services with Tailcall
+title: GraphQL on gRPC
 description: "Explore gRPC guides with Tailcall.
-Learn how to implement and optimize gRPC services for high-performance APIs."
+Learn how to integrate and onboard gRPC services on Tailcall for high-performance APIs."
 slug: graphql-grpc-tailcall
 ---